top of page

 You can start training with us right away.
 To begin, please provide:

-A letter from your doctor confirming your medical diagnosis
+• A letter from your health professional confirming your medical diagnosis

-Proof of pet insurance with third-party liability coverage (please inform your insurance provider that your dog is working if you’re planning public access training to ensure coverage).
+• Proof of pet insurance with public liability coverage (please inform your insurance provider that your dog is working as an assistance dog if you’re planning public access training to ensure coverage).

 To qualify as an Assistance Dog, your dog must:

-Have a stable temperament without signs of fear or reactivity
+• Have a stable temperament without signs of fear, reactivity or stress

-If you're unsure about your dog’s suitability, please contact us for a free assessment, as dogs with behavioral issues may not be ideal candidates for assistance training.
+If you're unsure about your dog’s suitability, please contact us for a temperament assessment, as dogs with behavioural issues may not be ideal candidates for assistance training.

 Assessments

-Assessments are not required by law.
-If your dog mitigates your disability in any way then you are covered under the Equality Act 2010.
-Your dog is an auxiliary aid just like a walking stick or wheelchair and as such cannot be denied access.
+Assessments for assistance dogs aren’t legally required.
+If your dog mitigates your disability, you’re protected under the Equality Act 2010—your dog is an auxiliary aid, like a wheelchair, and cannot be denied access.

 Membership